Various Artists

 Place of Birth: Buckinghamshire

-Public collections include: National Museums Scotland, Edinburgh; V&A Museum, London; Cooper–Hewitt, Smithsonian Design Museum, New York; Crafts Council, London; The Goldsmiths’ Company, London; Leeds Museums and Galleries.
+Her work is held in major international public collections including National Museums Scotland, Edinburgh; the Victoria & Albert Museum, London; Cooper Hewitt, Smithsonian Design Museum, New York; the Crafts Council Collection, London; The Goldsmiths’ Company, London; and Leeds Museums and Galleries.

 Gift Card